cbovar/ConvNetSharp/README.md

 var fun = x * W + b; // Graph
 ```

+The graph representation allows to automatically apply chain rule and easily get the derivative of every parameters w.r.t. the error.

+#### Advantages
 - Easier to create new layers and to experiment
 - Auto differentiation of the graph
 - Any loss function.
 Loss is distinct from layers.